ninja-ide/ninja-ide-documentation/docs/plugin.rst

 PluginLogger
 ~~~~~~~~~~~~

 This is the logger for plugins.
-It allows to record events occured on plugins.
+It allows to record events occurred on plugins.
 This is a wrapper over the logging.Logger class of the
 `logging <http://docs.python.org/library/logging.html#logger-objects>`_ module.